rogersterling/SoundMind/plan.md

 - Regularly remove unnecessary code, comments, and debug statements
 - For larger projects, consider creating subfolders within the "src" folder
 - Continuously reinvest time in simplifying and improving code efficiency
-- Use Tailwind CSS framework
+- Use standard CSS for styling, focusing on maintainability and performance
 - Implement proper error handling and logging
 - Ensure all user data is properly encrypted and securely stored
 - Implement rate limiting for API calls to OpenAI to manage costs